ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/martin-shirlie-album-giveaway.markdown

   \ two new tracks written by their songwriter daughter Harleymoon Kemp.</p>\n<p>We\
   \ are giving away a copy of their brand new album to you.
 Click below for a chance\
   \ to win.</p>\n"
-hero-header: "Win Martin and Shirlie Kemp ‘In The Swift Of It’ album!"
+hero-header: "Win Martin and Shirlie Kemp ‘In The Swing Of It’ album!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-60b3a9c2-b6b7-403b-8184-136468a7072b.jpg"
 logo-left-href: "aaa.nme.com"